Njunu-sk/ES6-Javascript/README.md

 A class is a blueprint of an object, the core of object-oriented programming.

+#### Advantages of using classes

+- Encapsulates code.
-Make code encapsulated, classes give code a nice structure.
+- Classes give code a nice structure.

 Classes in JavaScript do not actually offer additional functionality and are often described as providing “syntactical sugar” over prototypes and inheritance in that they offer a cleaner and more elegant syntax.